Contents

 -

-Charge the SEVIS Fee: Log on to the SEVP website at www.ice.gov/sevis to pay the SEVIS I-901 charge.
-You will need to print a receipt.
+Pay the SEVIS fee: Log on to the SEVP website to pay the SEVIS I-901 fee.
+You will need to print a receipt

 -

-DS-160 Form: The applicant for the nonimmigrant visa should do it online and bring an original print of the confirmation page.
+Complete the DS-160 form: The applicant for the nonimmigrant visa should do it online and bring an original print of the confirmation page

 -

-Plan schedule: Your Visa Examining: You then make plans to visit the U.S. Embassy in Qatar.
-You can also budget and prepare to pay for a visa application.
-For these, the necessary documents include a passport, a confirmation of DS-160, Form I-20, receipts of payment for the SEVIS fee, records of financial capability and receipts of payment of the visa fees.
+Prepare your docs and schedule an appointment: Schedule your appointment at the U.S. Embassy in Qatar and bring the necessary documents (a passport, a confirmation of DS-160, Form I-20, receipts of payment for the SEVIS fee, records of financial capability, and receipts of payment of the visa fees)

 -